sermonindex/sermonindex-ui/README.md

-# SermonIndex PoC
+# SermonIndex UI

-This is a proof of concept for a SermonIndex app using Remix.
+SermonIndex UI using Remix.
 You can read the [OSS Disclosure](/public/markdown-content/oss-disclosure.md) of all open source packages used.

 ## Development